View Leonard Fitzjohn's Notice on peterboroughtoday.co.uk and share memories

 |

-Will be sadly missed by all his children, granchildren, great-granchildren, great great gran-children and friends.
+Will be sadly missed by all his children, grandchildren, great grandchildren, great great grandchildren and friends.

 Funeral service to be held at